 Phases 2 & 3 - Intensified clinical training through clerkships and electives, as well as an increased focus on professional development to prepare you for your future career.

 The elements, threads and learning strategies of our program are interwoven for a wide-ranging, purposeful education.

 The Ann & Robert H. Lurie Children’s Hospital of Chicago provides superior pediatric care in a setting that offers the latest benefits and innovations in medical technology, research and family-friendly design.
-The largest pediatric provider in the region, it is ranked seventh in U.S. News & World Report’s 2017-18 ranking of America’s Best Hospitals.
+The largest pediatric provider in the region, it ranks nationally in 10 specialties by U.S. News & World Report.
 All third-year students rotate at the hospital for in-patient pediatrics.

 The Jesse Brown Veterans Affairs (VA) Medical Center consists of a 200-bed acute care facility and four community-based outpatient clinics.
 Feinberg students may rotate at the VA throughout all four years of the curriculum.
 It is our honor and privilege to provide care to approximately 62,000 enrolled veterans in Cook County and Northwestern Indiana.
 A daily free shuttle service is provided from the Feinberg campus to the Jesse Brown VA.

-John H. Stroger, Jr. Hospital of Cook County serves as the hub for the Cook County Health & Hospitals System for delivery of specialty and subspecialty care, providing care to Cook County's underserved population while also offering a full range of specialized medical services for all segments of the community.
-Third- and fourth-year FSM students may elect to rotate at Stroger for Obstetrics & Gynecology and other clinical rotations.
+John H. Stroger Jr. Hospital of Cook County serves as the hub for the Cook County Health & Hospitals System for delivery of specialty and subspecialty care, providing care to Cook County's underserved population while also offering a full range of specialized medical services for all segments of the community.
+Third- and fourth-year Feinberg medical students may elect to rotate at Stroger for Obstetrics & Gynecology and other clinical rotations.